rapphy243/chibisafe/README.md

 I have recently changed the branch my instance of chibisafe runs on.
-This one is currently runs on my instance.
-I would recomend switching to the [main branch](https://github.com/rapphy243/chibisafe) of this fork for your own use because you would a clean instalation without my personalisation changes.
-I have also updated the parts of the guide where previously this branch was used.
+This used to run my instance.
+I would recomend switching to the [main branch](https://github.com/chibisafe/chibisafe)

 ## Changes from the original fork
 - Makes it so the docker-compose file works better with Portainer and removes the need for Nginx.
 (Use your own reverse proxy host ex.
 Nginx Proxy Manger, Traefik, Apache, etc.)[IpOfContainer:5000]